ngkan/cpl/docs/README.md

 # Competitive Programming Library

-This is my personal repo for my competitive programming library.
+This is my personal page for my competitive programming library.

 Contributions are always welcome.